tenortim/k8s_isi_provisioner/README.md

 Tested against:
 <https://www.emc.com/products-solutions/trial-software-download/isilon.htm>

-This provisioner has support for Isilon Storage Quotas, but this has not yet been tested.
+This provisioner has support for Isilon Storage Quotas.
+When enabled, hard, enforcing directory quotas will be created based on the requested size of the volume.
+The container flag is not currently set so the reported size from 'df' will not reflect the limit, but it will be enforced.
+This will a require a revision of the goisilon library to support the functionality.

 ## Parameters